agiresearch/AIOS/README.md

 ```

 ## 🌟 Join Us!
 AIOS is dedicated to facilitating LLM agents' development and deployment in a systematic way, we are always looking for passionate collaborators to join us to foster a more cohesive, effective and efficient AIOS-Agent ecosystem.
 Suggestions and pull requests are always welcome!
+For detailed information on how to contribute, see [here](https://agiresearch/AIOS/CONTRIBUTE.md).

 ## 🖋️ Citation
 ```